pabloabap/seleniumExercise/README.md

 # seleniumExercise
-This exercise have the purpose of test your avilities using Selenium python library.
+This exercise have the purpose of test your avilities using Selenium python library. </br>
-To do this exercise is mandatory to have a webdriver downloaded.
+To do this exercise is mandatory to have a webdriver downloaded.</br>
 Following are the goals, the description and the important things know:

     Goals of this exercise:
         - Learn about Selenium library
         - Find web elements using different Selenium methods (css selectors, id, xpath, tag name)